raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 <p>This is a <em><strong>really</strong> cool</em> paragraph</p>
 ```

 If you reload `hello.html`, you should see that "really cool" is in italics, and "really" is also in bold.
 Does that mean the the `<em>` is used to make words italic and `<strong>` is used to make them bold?
-No.  Most web browsers have agreed that emphasis should be expressed using italics, and strong emphasis should be expressed with bold font, but as writers of HTML, we use tags to describe the purpose of the content, not to acheive the format that we see once they're applied.
+No.  Most web browsers have agreed that emphasis should be expressed using italics, and strong emphasis should be expressed with bold font, but as writers of HTML, we use tags to describe the purpose of the content, not to achieve the format that we see once they're applied.

 #### Headings